syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 You should plan for these cases by having an easy way to show the users a nice, static maintenance page instead of some default nginx error.

-You can do this for example by deploying a small application that just serves a static page, where you can switch a Service too, or by configuring custom fallback error pages in your ingress controller.
+You can do this for example by deploying a small application that just serves a static page, where you can switch a Service to, or by configuring custom fallback error pages in your ingress controller.

 For more information see [Connecting Applications with Services](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/) and [Custom Errors](https://kubernetes.github.io/ingress-nginx/examples/customization/custom-errors/).

 ### Persistent Volumes

 When creating persistent volumes, you should create them in the right size.
-Increasing the size of a volume is not possible, while the application is running and the volume is bound to a pod.
+Increasing the size of a volume is not possible while the application is running and the volume is bound to a pod.

-For higher IO performance you may want to consider using local storage nodes, though you (or your database) have to take care of replication yourself then, since volume data is not automatically spread in the OpenStack cluster.
+For higher IO performance you may want to consider using local storage nodes.
+Since local storage volume data is not automatically spread in the OpenStack cluster, you (or your database) have to take care of replication then.

 For more information see [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).